Quality management / exercises

 Section 102 of the Radiation Protection Act (StrlSchG) envisages regular emergency exercises with the participation of the federal and Länder authorities and organisations listed in the emergency response plans.

 The disaster control authorities at federal state (Länder) and regional level perform large- scale emergency management exercises at nuclear power plant sites on a regular basis, at intervals of several years.
 In addition to the competent authorities and the professional advisory bodies, the plant operator also participates in these exercises.
 The active involvement of potentially affected members of the public in these exercises is not normally envisaged.

-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and, if necessary, other federal government ministries participate at irregular intervals in the emergency management exercises organised by the Länder.
-In addition, the BMU and the Federal Office for Radiation Protection (BfS) run exercises which focus on the Integrated Measuring and Information System for the Surveillance of Environmental Radioactivity (IMIS) and on communication with the Länder.
+The Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) and, if necessary, other federal government ministries participate at irregular intervals in the emergency management exercises organised by the Länder.
+In addition, the BMUV and the Federal Office for Radiation Protection (BfS) run exercises which focus on the Integrated Measuring and Information System for the Surveillance of Environmental Radioactivity (IMIS) and on communication with the Länder.

 At international level, regular exercises are scheduled by the European Union - EU (ECURIE exercises), the OECD/NEA (INEX exercises) and the International Atomic Energy Agency (IAEA) (ConvEx exercises).
 The BMU and BfS generally participate in these exercises.
 Other federal ministries, support agencies and Länder authorities are also involved, depending on the situation and sphere of competence.